griphiam/markphilpot_com/content/2006/80_battlestar_galactica.md

 Title: Battlestar Galactica
 Date: 2006-01-09 10:24:12
 Tags: imported
-Category:
+Category: tv
 Slug: battlestar_galactica

 For some reason, I'm late on the uptake on new SciFi series.
 There was a lot of buzz that surrounded this around the same time I was investigating Firefly.
-I decided to try Firefly first and was duely rewarded (Serenity arriving in theaters was the reason for that).
+I decided to try Firefly first and was duly rewarded (Serenity arriving in theaters was the reason for that).
 The problem is that Joss Whedon's project was already canceled by the time I had discovered it.
 13 episodes is all you get.

 So, having gone through all of Firefly, I began seeing reviews for the series as "The best show on TV, period" (I'll try to track down those articles... ah, a Time Mag <a title="Best of 2005 - TV" href="http://www.time.com/time/arts/article/0,8599,1141640,00.html">article</a>).
 I decided to go download the first season of Battlestar Galactica and see what it had.